 Organic food now

 And for us it is not just about local organic food anymore.
 Since we started trading the national organic food supply has become much more efficient.
 We can now order organic fruit and veg to be picked from all round the country, and even the continent.
-Having fruit and veg picked to order needs organisation.
-But it keeps the quality high.
-It also helps support a zero-waste supply chain.
+Some of our continental farms are among the most dedicated growers in Europe and are pioneers in sustainability.

 Supporting UK organic farming, and reducing air miles with seasonal continental produce is now a part of the business which we confidently take on.
 It’s crucial to allowing our customers to enjoy a wealth of seasonal flavours all year round.
 And It’s all part of working towards our zero-waste and environmental goals.